-The investments of the Sub-funds are subject to normal market fluctuations and other risks inherent in investing in securities.
+The investments of the Sub-fund are subject to normal market fluctuations and other risks inherent in investing in securities.
 There can be no assurance that any appreciation in the value of investments will occur.
 The value of investments and the income derived from them may fall as well as rise and Shareholders may not recoup the original amount they invest in the Company.
 There is no certainty that the investment objective of the Sub-funds will actually be achieved and no warranty or representation is given to this effect.
-The level of any yield for a Sub-fund may be subject to fluctuations and is not quaranteed.
+The level of any yield for a Subfund may be subject to fluctuations and is not quaranteed.

 The entire market of a particular asset class or geographical sector may fall, having a more pronounced effect on a Sub-fund heavily invested in that asset class or region.
-There will be a variation in performance between funds with similar objectives due to the different assets selected.

-5.2 Effect of initial charge or redemption charge
+5.2 Effect of Initial or Redemption Charge

-Where an initial charge or redemption charge is imposed, a Shareholder who realises their Shares may not (even in the absence of a fall in the value of the relevant investments) realise the amount originally invested.
+Where an initial charge is imposed, a Shareholder who realises their Shares may not (even in the absence of a fall in the value of the relevant investments) realise the amount originally invested.

 In particular, where a redemption charge is payable, Shareholders should note that the percentage rate at which the redemption charge is calculated is based on the market value rather than the initial value of the Shares.
-If the market value of the Shares has increased the redemption charge will show a corresponding increase.
+If the market value of the Shares has increased, the redemption charge will show a corresponding increase.
 Currently there is no redemption charge levied on Shares.